Ptosis is the medical term the drooping of upper eyelid, either in one or both eyes.

 Check with your eye doctor whether your condition is drooping eyelid or dermatochalasis.

 Generally ptosis is classified as congenital if eyelid drooping is already presented at birth or acquired; if it develops later.

 If your child is exhibiting the symptoms below, he or she might be suffering from ptosis.

 Congenital ptosis is often caused by poor development of the muscle that lifts the eyelid, the levator muscle.

 The causes of the poor development is not yet understood.
 Some scientists believe it to be a hereditary factor.

 In adults, the most common cause of eye drooping is by the weakening or separation of the levator muscle.
-This process may occur as a result of aging, contact lens wear, head injury, complications after cataract surgery or corrective eye surgery.

 Sometimes, tumour, diabetes or a neurological problem which affect the nerves and/or muscles of the eye, such as Horner's syndrome, stoke, nerve palsy, myasthenia gravis or muscle weakness (myopathy) can cause drooping of the eyelid too.